PoisotLab/ms_svd_networks/manuscript.md

+---
+bibliography: [references.bib]
+---

 # The model

-This is a citation: @HampAnde15 -- we can also have citations in brackets [@HampAnde15].
+This is a citation: @Ginebreda2019QuaEco

 ## Lists